-Shrimp cucumber roll is going to be your favorite summer appetizer or light meal!
+Shrimp spring rolls are going to be your favorite summer appetizer or light meal!
 Skip the fried rolls and make these fresh spring rolls instead.
 Served with a creamy peanut dipping sauce.
 Gluten free and dairy free too.

-Shrimp cucumber roll is what’s on the lunch menu today.
+Shrimp spring rolls is what’s on the lunch menu today.
 It has been so incredibly hot in Malaysia.
 And I mean just too hot for my body.
 I am convinced that every person handles the heat differently.
 My tolerance for it I believe, is at an all time low.
 Therefore for lunch sometimes I just want something, cool, fresh and crispy.

-Hello rice paper rolls aka my best friends on these types of Malaysian afternoons.
+Hello shrimp spring rolls aka rice paper rolls aka my best friends on these types of Malaysian afternoons.

 These were made for hot and humid days.